Monday, 1 April 2024

 Bluefish Point

-The Avenue passes some of the remaining gun emplacements which once defended Sydney's harbour from the sea and the air.
-The Avenue of Honour continues along the eastern side of North Head with a board-walked detour around a notable hanging swamp.
-Water does not easily seep into the sandstone rock of North Head and, after rain, water remains for a short time, creating shallow wetlands.
+The Avenue passes some remaining gun emplacements which once defended Sydney's harbour from the sea and the air.
+The Avenue of Honour continues along the eastern side of North Head, with a board-walked detour around a notable hanging swamp.
+Water does not easily seep into the sandstone rock of North Head, and, after rain, water remains for a short time, creating shallow wetlands.

 Heading to the Avenue of Honour